AKdeBerg/AKdeBerg/README.md

 ![profile](https://user-images.githubusercontent.com/7089345/99284825-f0642b00-2860-11eb-9b76-85b334ebcbf7.png)

 I'm a Web Developer who is passionate about learning and building stuffs.
-I am more of a team player, learning discussing tech together is my everday ritual.
+I am more of a team player, learning & discussing tech together is my everday ritual.
 I write blogs in dev.to and also consumes a lots of those😁

 - 🔭 I’m currently working on JavaScript stacks specially the MERN stack.
 I love C# a lot.
-- 🌱 I’m currently learning UI/UX, Color theory, Typography and never ending Front-end techs.
+- 🌱 I’m currently learning UI/UX, Color theory, Typography and the never ending Front-end techs.

 ## Where To Find Me
 You can find me in some of the most geeky places like dev.to, medium.com etc.</br>